cristian-cll/IT-Academy-sprint-4-Developers-Team/README.md

 ### HOW TO USE:

+First of all you have to be in the corresponding folder:
+...IT_ACADEMY_SPRINT_4_Developers_team/mongo
+...IT_ACADEMY_SPRINT_4_Developers_team/mysql
+...IT_ACADEMY_SPRINT_4_Developers_team/json

+Then you have to type in the console
 ```
 npm link
 ```
-This 'means to symlink a package folder'.
+_This 'means to symlink a package folder'.
 Put simply, it's a means to connect your parent application to a module you have locally on your machine.
-When you run the application, any changes you make to the dependency will be reflected in the application.
+When you run the application, any changes you make to the dependency will be reflected in the application._

 Now you can go to your terminal Bash, CMD, command prompt, etc and type:
 ```